iov-one/iov-core/docs/KeyBase.md

 Web4 needs to support a variety of chains, each with their own specifications for how addresses (accounts) are derived.

-Key Terms:
+## Key Terms:

 - UserProfile: A collection of User materials.
 Includes multiple `keyringEntries` associated with a UserProfile.
+- Keyring: An object containing `keyringEntries`.
+- keyringEntries: An array owned by the `keyring`, which houses individual `KeyringEntry`s
+- keyringEntry: An object which houses ONE `SecretIdentity` and N `PublicIdentities`.
-- SecretIdentity: Private material, used for signing transactions and deriving PublicIdentities.
-Examples:  Secret Mnemonic (HD Seed/Passphrase), Hardware Device
+- SecretIdentity: Single Private material entry in a `KeyringEntry`, used for signing transactions and deriving `PublicIdentities`.
-- PublicIdentity: Public materials.
-Contains the master publicKey for the `SecretIdentity + Algo` pair, and any extended keys.
+- PublicIdentities: Public materials collection.
+Contains the an array of objects related to `SecretIdentity`.
-- Personality: Derived Addresses that are chain specific.
-Usually defined via the HD specifications.
+- PublicIdentity: Derived Addresses, PublicKeys, and curve data that is chain specific.
+Always defined via the HD specifications.
 Used for end user queries for balances and transaction histories.

-Feature set:
+## Feature set:

-## Hierarchical Deterministic Wallets
+### Hierarchical Deterministic Wallets
 HD wallets will be created through this standard to yield a master publickey:privatekey pair.

 - BIP32: https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki

-## Multi-Account Hierarchy for Deterministic Wallets
+### Multi-Account Hierarchy for Deterministic Wallets
 HD Wallets for chain specific support will be created through the following standards for each algorithm.

-### secp256k1
+#### secp256k1
 - BIP43: https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki
 - BIP44: https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki

-### ed25519
+#### ed25519
 - SLIP0010: https://github.com/satoshilabs/slips/blob/master/slip-0010.md

-### Both
+#### Both
 - SLIP0044: https://github.com/satoshilabs/slips/blob/master/slip-0044.md

-## Seed Generation:
+### Seed Generation:
 Seed generation will be performed through the BIP39 specification for HD seeds

 - BIP39: https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki

-## What we should support
+### What we should support

 - HD Seeds as the root SecretIdentity
 - Importing HD Seeds